matteo14c/HaploCoV/README.md

 The main output file: lvar_feats.tsv will contain genomic features in tabular format for all SARS-CoV-2 groups/lineages newly formed groups/sub-lineages.

-## #5 Prioritize newly created lineages
+## #5 Prioritization of novel groups/lineages

 The report.pl utility can be used compare newly created groups/sublineages with their parental lineages in the reference nomenclature and priotitize lineages/sub lineages of SARS-CoV-2 showing a high increase in score with respect to a parental lineage.
 The main input corresponds with the output of LinToFeats.pl.
 Users are also required to specify the prefix used to indicate "novel" lineages/sublineages.
 This suffix must match the equivalent suffix provided to augmentClusters.pl.
 The default value is N.
-The configuration file indicated by --scaling: provides the list of features to be used in the computation of the final score.
+The configuration file indicated by --scaling: provides the list of the features to be used in the computation of the final score.
+The default is the list of features described in Chiara et al 2022, the file should not be edited, if not for a very good reason.
+See the section "executing custom analyses" for how to modify this file-
-A complete description of the features can be found in the features.csv file attached to this github repo The final output consist in a simple text file, in tsv format where high scoring varants/sub-variants are reported
+A complete description of the features used by LinToFeats.pl to compute scores can be found in the features.csv file attached to this github repo.
+The final output consist in a simple text file, in tsv format where high scoring variants/sub-variants are reported

 ### Options
 report.pl accepts the following input parameters: